This guide answers several frequently asked questions in regards to functionality with Bold Memberships. Select a question below to view the answer.

 Bold Memberships does not interact with the Shopify checkout and in result, discount codes created in Shopify cannot be used towards purchasing a membership plan created from within the app.

-Cancelled members can be removed from Bold Memberships by deleting the customer from within your Shopify admin under the "Customers" section.
+Cancelled members can be removed from Bold Memberships by deleting the customer from within your Shopify admin under the Customers section.

-Yes, users that are invited to a free membership will count towards the total members within Bold Memberships while the free membership is active within the app.
+Yes, users that are invited to a free membership count towards the total members within Bold Memberships while the free membership is active within the app.

-When a customer purchases a membership plan or has been invited to a free membership plan, they can access their membership plan by simply logging into your storefront using the email address that was used when purchasing the membership or when receiving the free membership.
+Customers can access their membership by simply logging into their Shopify customer account on your storefront, using the same email address that was used when purchasing the membership, or when receiving the free membership.

 Bold Memberships does not require a separate login page for members to log into their account on your storefront, as the membership details are controlled through a customer tag which shows or hides content on your storefront.